glossary

 • LGBTQIA+

-Abbreviation for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual.
+abbreviation for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual.
 The additional “+” stands for all of the other identities not encompassed in the short acronym.
 An umbrella term that includes everyone in the community as a whole.

 It celebrates the diversity of sexual orientations and gender identities.